You know what the most awesome thing in the world is? Pure and simple: Great Friends.

-I mistakenly thought that you need to wait for warm, pleasant weather to have a balloon flight.
-However, air currents and wind are much more important than temperature: especially the amount of the wind at the lower altitude from which the balloon is supposed to take off.
+I thought I had to wait for warm, pleasant weather to book a date for my balloon flight.
+However, it turned out that air currents and wind are much more important than temperature: especially the amount of the wind at the lower altitude from which the balloon is supposed to take off.

 In fact, Hot air balloon rides can be done all year round: even in winter.
 The heated air below the blast valve certainly won’t let you freeze even then.
 It is, in fact, easier to take off (it takes less fuel, etc.) when the surrounding air is colder than the air inside the balloon.

 Rise & Shine: dusk and dawn are the best times to fly

 In general, flights are done either early in the morning or at dusk/sunset: the times of the day when the air is more stable and cooler.
 The hot air inside the balloon is lighter than the surrounding air: so the bigger the difference between the two, the better.
 As the day unfolds, the heated air forms thermals (upward currents of warm air) which can interfere with the proper flight of the balloon and make it harder for pilots to navigate with precision.

 So we got up at 5.a.m.
 A fresh way to start the day!
 For less than an hour we were near Botevgrad: near the protected area Dreneto, which was one of the two options for takeoff this week.

 With daily temperatures hitting 35+ degrees, it was incredibly refreshing to enjoy the morning chill.
 Not to mention that a flight at 7 am (which lasts roughly about an hour) allows you to enjoy nature and still be available for a full workday afterwards.

 Hot air balloon flights are really, really chill.
 Unlike the adrenaline involved in paragliding, both takeoff and landing here are very smooth and chill (or maybe they felt that way because we had a really good pilot).